 As a Colorado resident, there are no “real” beaches, we have reservoirs and so-so sushi.
 The first real beach I ever saw was when a guy I had a long distance relationship with whisked me to his home in a posh area in New Jersey.
 I don’t remember where, but I remember that his dad made all the woodwork in the house — the doors, dressers, floors, stairs, railings, the works — there was a lot of gorgeous carpentry in that house.

 He took me to Manhattan where we ate at the Russian Samovar, took a romantic walk around, and saw Cats.
 On the way back to his house, we decided to take a spontaneous trip to Atlantic City, my first experience with casinos and a beach.
-There was a lot of firsts experienced in that visit, and it was a fantastic rendezvous.
-I wasn’t that impressed with the Atlantic City beach because it was so littered, but my Bahamas honeymoon was a different story; clean clear water that was so many shades of blue, white sand that by the time I left my feet were absolutely gorgeous from walking around the beach.
+There was a lot of firsts experienced during that visit, and it was a fantastic rendezvous.
+I wasn’t that impressed with the Atlantic City beach because it was so littered, but my Bahamas honeymoon was a different story; clean clear water that was so many shades of blue and gorgeous white sand.
+By the time I left, my feet were absolutely gorgeous from walking around the beach.
 Thinking about that made me compile a list of things I would have in my beach bag on Influenster.
 Good times…

 Here is my Influenster list of the essentials I would pack for my next beach trip.